List of NCAA men's volleyball programs: Structure

 When the Big West established its men's volleyball league, it took six teams from the MPSF men's volleyball league—half of that conference's pre-2017 men's volleyball membership.
 However, because the MPSF retained six teams, it kept its automatic NCAA bid, and soon announced it would add two more teams for the 2018 season.
-With pre-split member California Baptist dropping the sport after the 2017 season, the MPSF now has seven teams.
+With pre-split member California Baptist dropping the sport after the 2017 season, plus the addition of Menlo and Vanguard for the 2025 season, the MPSF now has nine teams.
 Two conferences from the "West" now earn bids.

 The Southern Intercollegiate Athletic Conference (SIAC), a Division II league made up almost exclusively of historically black colleges and universities (HBCUs), originally planned to start men's volleyball competition in the 2021 season with six members, all HBCUs.
 COVID-19 issues led the SIAC to delay the start of men's volleyball play to the 2022 season, by which time the conference had lost one of its intended six programs but added a replacement.
+The SIAC has since expanded to 7 men's volleyball members, all HBCUs, with the addition of a new program at full conference member LeMoyne–Owen for the 2025 season.

-Most recently, the Division I Northeast Conference (NEC) announced that it would start men's volleyball competition in the 2023 season, making it the second D-I all-sports conference to sponsor men's volleyball.
+More recently, the Division I Northeast Conference, now officially known by its abbreviation of NEC, announced that it would start men's volleyball competition in the 2023 season, making it the second D-I all-sports conference to sponsor men's volleyball.
 The NEC initially announced that its new league would feature six programs, all representing full NEC members.
-Fairleigh Dickinson and LIU had started competition in the 2022 season as independents; transitional D-I member Merrimack would start a new varsity program in 2023; and Sacred Heart, St. Francis Brooklyn, and Saint Francis (PA) moved from the EIVA.
+Fairleigh Dickinson and LIU started competition in the 2022 season as independents; transitional D-I member Merrimack would start a new varsity program in 2023; and Sacred Heart, St. Francis Brooklyn, and Saint Francis (PA) moved from the EIVA.
 The EIVA retained six members and with it its automatic NCAA tournament bid.
 Shortly after the end of the 2022 season, the NEC announced that two D-II schools that had previously played as independents, Daemen and D'Youville (the latter then a transitional D-II member), would become single-sport NEC associates.

+In May 2023, the Division II East Coast Conference announced it would add men's volleyball and play its first season in 2024.
+Full members Roberts Wesleyan and St. Thomas Aquinas were joined by associates American International and Dominican (NY).
+Alliance had been announced as an associate member, but the university closed immediately before the start of the 2023–24 school year.
+All of the inaugural ECC men's volleyball members started new men's volleyball programs except for American International, which competed as an independent in 2023.